UA Little Rock students

 - You have questions about make-up exams or testing outside of the testing window.

-III.
-Testing at a center other than UA Little Rock
+3. Testing Center other than UA Little Rock

 - Search the National College Testing Association Consortium of College Testing Centers (CCTC) for a testing center near you.
 If you are unable to find a center within a reasonable distance, contact UA Little Rock Testing Services for acceptable proctor options.

 - Print out the “Examination Proctor Agreement” and have it completed by the testing center you have selected.

 - Fax the form to UA Little Rock Testing Services, 501-916-3096 or email, email@example.com.

 - After the proctor has been verified, you will be able to take your UA Little Rock exams at the center you have selected.
 NOTE: Fees and amenities vary by center.
 It is your responsibility to verify the center’s proctoring fees before agreeing to test with another site.

 Proctoring is available only for online courses.
 We ask that faculty, who have the ability to identify their students in a classroom environment, assist us by removing that volume from our small lab.

 Take note of the testing lab hours of operation when considering your exam time frame.